Skip to content

 Last updated:

-Prisons and pre-trial detention facilities are, by any empirical measure, concentrations of serious mental illness at rates several times higher than those found in the general community.
-A 2017 World Health Organization systematic review of 109 studies across 24 countries estimated that approximately 3.7% of prisoners worldwide meet criteria for psychotic illness, 12% for major depression, and 65% for a personality disorder.
-These figures are not incidental background data for the forensic psychologist; they frame a direct professional obligation that arises at every point in the custody lifecycle, from the pre-trial fitness-to-plead assessment through the management of seriously mentally ill prisoners in custody to the question of when transfer to a psychiatric facility is legally required and clinically appropriate.
+Prisons and pre-trial detention facilities concentrate serious mental illness at rates far above the general community.
+A 2017 WHO systematic review across 24 countries estimated that 3.7% of prisoners worldwide meet criteria for psychotic illness, 12% for major depression, and 65% for a personality disorder.
+These figures define a direct professional obligation at every point in the custody lifecycle: from fitness-to-plead assessment through in-custody management to determining when transfer to a psychiatric facility is legally required.

 In the United Kingdom, the Mental Health Act 1983 §§ 47 and 48 have provided for the transfer of sentenced and remand prisoners respectively to psychiatric hospital for treatment, with a well-developed case law on when the Secretary of State's power to direct transfer must be exercised promptly.
 In the United States, the Bureau of Prisons operates under a framework combining 28 CFR Part 549 (mental health care), the Eighth Amendment duty to provide adequate medical care established in Estelle v.
 Gamble (1976), and a series of class-action consent decrees from litigation in states including California, New York, and Texas that have required structural reforms in prison mental-health services.

 This topic covers these frameworks, the forensic psychologist's assessment and treatment roles within them, and the contested evidence on solitary confinement and its effects on serious mental illness.
-It does not reproduce the clinical examination and sectioning-decision material that is covered in the Forensic Medicine M9 topic on forensic psychiatry and capacity; that clinical-treatment and sectioning layer belongs to Medicine.
+Clinical examination and sectioning-decision material is not reproduced here; that layer belongs to forensic medicine and psychiatry.
 This topic owns the prisoner-rights, procedural-assessment, and in-custody management angles.
+The § 367 procedure sits alongside competence to stand trial assessment and the insanity defence as the three mental-state gateways in Indian criminal procedure.

 The Bharatiya Nagarik Suraksha Sanhita 2023, which came into force on 1 July 2024, consolidates and modernises the criminal procedure for dealing with accused persons who appear to be of unsound mind.
 Section 367 replaces the trio of provisions in the Code of Criminal Procedure 1973 that previously governed this area: §§ 328 (procedure when person of unsound mind is tried), 329 (procedure in case of accused being lunatic), and 330 (release of person tried or charged under sections 328 and 329).